rwishavg/QR-Scanner/README.md

-# Emp_Attendance
+# QR Scanner
-An Android Application to track Employee Attendance
+A simple andorid application to scan QR Codes